nextcloud/documentation/admin_manual/configuration_files/files_locking_experimental.rst

 Transactional File Locking
 ==========================

-ownCloud's new experimental file locking mechanism operates differently than the old File Locking application, and will eventually replace it.
+ownCloud's new transactional file locking mechanism operates differently than the old File Locking application, and will eventually replace it.
 If you elect to use the new file locking mechanism make sure you disable the File Locking app.